MartinStokroos/openMicroInverter/README.md

 ### An open source hardware platform for experimenting with DC-to-AC conversion, power and energy metering and grid tie inverters.

 ### What is the openMicroInverter?
-The *openMicroInverter*, or short *oμI*, is an **Arduino-UNO based** DC-to-AC power converter.
-The *oμI* platform is meant for doing experiments with power electronics and energy systems.
-The *oμI* is intended to work as:
+The *openMicroInverter*, or short *oμiv*, is an **Arduino-UNO based** DC-to-AC power converter.
+The *oμiv* platform is meant for doing experiments with power electronics and energy systems.
+The *oμiv* is intended to work as:

 1. DC-to-AC power inverter for off the grid applications,
 2. AC power meter and energy metering device,